Nanay Partylist

-Nanay Partylist is a political organization seeking party-list representation in the House of Representatives of the Philippines.
+Nanay Partylist (lit.
+'Mothers Partylist') is a political organization seeking party-list representation in the House of Representatives of the Philippines.
 They seek to represent the interest of mothers.

 History

 They took part at the 2025 election.
 Aside from mothers they also reached out to market vendors for their campaign.
 They earned enough votes to secure a seat.
 This will be filled by restaurateur Florabel Yatco.